 The weapons in Far Cry 3 at the beginning are limited to be honest at first but there are Radio Towers located all over the island that can be liberated to earn more weapons in the gun shops.
 Not only does your dangerous climb to the top of the towers reward you with new guns but it also reveals areas on your map, kinda like viewpoints in Assassin’s Creed.
 It’s was actually fun to climb the towers.
 They offer a small puzzle really not to challenging but fun none the less.

 The side missions in the game are in abundance.
 My personal favorite was the Path Of The Hunter missions.
 They’re missions where you embark on a hunt for a rare and dangerous animal with a specific weapon.
 These missions were tense and fun to play.
 There nothing like stalking a rare golden tiger in the bushes with a bow and arrow, dangerous but satisfying.
 They’re was also the Wanted Dead missions.
 These were simply assassination contracts all over the island that had to be completed with a knife.
 The entourage can be taken out with any weapon of the players choice but the target has to be killed by the knife.
 As fun as these were, they got a little repetitive and boring towards the end.
 There’s also a few Supply Drop missions.
 These were simple driving from point A to B in a time limit.
-And last but not least, the Villagers Side Missions.
-I loved these because of it’s comical approach to some of them and darker tones and betrayal in others.
+And finally, the Villagers Side Missions.
+I loved these because of its comical approach to some of them and darker tones and betrayal in others.
 Most of them are relatively short and near the starting point.
 My only grip with this is I wish they had put in a few more in the world.
 These side missions gave you a sense of what the insanity on the island has done to the people.
 And little Collectibles all over, Statues, WW2 letters, Memory cards.
 Just a lot of stuff

 One thing that the developers captured well in this game is you can really Play It Your Way.
 I’m not saying that like the Hitman or Splinter Cell developers do saying you can play stealthy or run and gun.
 Well all know running and gunning in Hitman and Splinter Cell sucks.
 But this game, really you can play completely silent, every weapon has a suppressor or go in guns blazing or even setup ambushes for tactical gamer’s.
 You can really play any way you like and it will work.
 Kudos to you Ubisoft.

-It’s rare that a game shines in game play, graphics and story.
+It’s rare that a game shines in-game play, graphics and story.
 This is one of those gems.You play as a young man named Jason Brody.
 Jason and six of his friends, including his older and younger brother, are on vacation and end up on an island like no other.
 So you start off the game locked up and tortured and confused.
 Your captor, who has to be one of the greatest villains in gaming, Vaas, gives you a nice little monologue.
 You manage to escape his prison but at a dear price.
 You then realize all your friends are captured and it’s up to you to save them.
 As the story progresses it plays with the theme of insanity a lot.
 Things that were once considered crazy or something you would never do becomes normal.
 Friends start turning on each other all while trying to save them and questions like what the purpose of life is come into play.
 I can’ t say too much or some great moments will be given away.
 But I have to say that every encounter you get with Vaas is a great one and you will look forward to meeting him again throughout the game.

-If you’ve been putting off playing this game, wait no more.
+If you’ve put off playing this game, wait no more.
 It’s a blast to play through and an experience you wont soon forget.
 It has a decent 10 hour campaign but if you do the little extras, you can easily get 20 to 30 hours out of it.
-They multiplayer is very good also with a great and addicting upgrade system that will make want to go another round.
+The multiplayer is very good also with a great and addicting upgrade system that will make want to go another round.
 I think gamer’s of all kinds will enjoy this title and should not be missed by any.

 9.0 OUT OF 10